1.1 Further develop and adapt the school-based

 Read English books and watch English cartoons on Thursday morning and afternoon reading sessions.

-Train pupils to do book presentation and book sharing role plays.
+Pupils do book presentation and book sharing role plays both inside and outside the classroom.

 Conduct readers’ theatre and life-wide learning on selected modules.